SELECTING my tree

 Fruit trees are classified into two broad categories: self-fertile and self-sterile.

-A self-fertile species can produce fruit by self-fertilization.
-In other words, it means that the pollen of a tree can fertilize the flowers of the same tree or the same variety.
-These trees can be planted alone and still produce fruits.
+A self-fertile species can produce fruit by self-fertilization, which means that the tree’s pollen can fertilize flowers on the same tree or of the same variety.
+These trees can be planted alone and will still produce fruits.

-A self-sterile tree can NOT produce fruit by self-fertilization.
-The pollen of a tree can NOT fertilize flowers of the same variety.
-It is essential to have in its vicinity, another variety of the same species to allow fruit production.
-For example, two apple trees of the same variety cannot pollinate.
+A self-sterile tree CANNOT produce fruit by self-fertilization.
+The pollen of the tree CANNOT fertilize flowers of the same variety.
+Therefore, another tree of another variety of the same species and in the same vicinity is required for fruit production.
+For example, two apple trees of the same variety cannot cross-pollinate.

 When will fruit trees produce fruit?

-The minimum age a fruit tree has to be in order to yield fruits varies from the tree itself and the variety.
-In most cases, trees sold as part of A Tree for My Neighborhood have already reached this age.
-In fact, many trees carry flowers at the time of delivery (spring) or fruits (fall).
+The minimum age to yield fruits depends on the fruit tree itself and the variety.
+In most cases, trees sold as part of A Tree for My Neighborhood are already producing fruit, and many trees have flowers when they are delivered (spring) or fruits (fall).

-It is recommended to remove flowers and fruits for the first two years to help the development of the tree.
-It will use less energy to produce its fruits and will instead focus on developing its roots system deep in the soil.
+We recommend removing flowers and fruits for the first two years to help the tree get established.
+This allows the tree to use less energy on fruit production and focus on developing a deep root system.

 What tree should I plant in an urban setting with limited sunlight?

-To find out which tree matches your land and its sunshine, view the datasheets of the trees.
+To find out which tree is right for your property and the amount of sunlight it gets, refer to the Tree Info Sheets.

 Several search criteria, including sun exposure, will help you make the best choice.

-Which tree species should I choose for a small back yard?
+Which species of tree should I choose for a small back yard?

-For a confined space, it is best to choose a tree of small deployment.
-More information is available in each tree datasheet documentation.
+In a confined space, it is best to choose a tree with a smaller bearing.
+More information is available on each of the Tree Info Sheets.

-View the datasheets of the trees to find out which trees match your land best.
+View the Tree Info Sheets to find out which trees are the best fit for your yard.

-A tree for my neighbourhood doesn’t work as a commercial tree nursery.
-When you come to pickup your tree or when it is delivered to you, you cannot choose it.
-We give/deliver as people come to pick it up.
+A Tree for My Neighbourhood doesn’t function like a commercial tree nursery.
+When you pick up your tree or when it is delivered to you, you cannot choose a specific tree.
+We distribute trees as people come to pick them up

 Before buying my trees